ABA Therapy FAQ

 RBTs / Behavior Technicians

-Our registered behavioral technicians (RBTs) are the caring professionals who work hand in hand with your child.
-They implement the treatment plans designed by your Consultant.
+Our registered behavior technicians (RBTs) are the caring professionals who work hand in hand with your child.
+They implement the treatment plans designed by your Behavior Analyst.

 Where are ABA Services Provided?